 Built by John Bostwick, Sr., to accommodate burgeoning railroad traffic in the area, the Susie Agnes remains the crown jewel of Bostwick.
 Mr. Bostwick had purchased a large tract of land in the area and, encouraged by rapid growth, divided a portion of it into lots which became the town bearing his name.

 I waited five years to see this grand old home and wasn’t disappointed when I finally made my way here during the winter of 2015.
 Many of my fellow photographers have shot the interior; it wasn’t an option at the time of my visit, as the house is all boarded up now.
 Rumors swirl around this house as to its preservation status.
 I was led to believe that restoration of the property is imminent, though many have told me that this is always “in the works”.
 Whatever its future, it’s a tangible link to the plantation era in the Piedmont, when large numbers of laborers were required to support self-contained economies.
-The Nolan family worked this land (as much as 2000 acres) from about 1856 until 1970.
-A commissary and several outbuildings still dot the plantation grounds; some maintain that a slave cabin exists on the property, though this is apocryphal.
-The building in question is a tenant house with boards that are clearly not old enough to date to the antebellum era.
+This home was built by James A. Nolan, circa 1906.
+The family’s earlier residence still stands nearby.

 Like most true plantations of its era, the Nolan property supported its own commissary, which was essentially a credit-based store for employees.
-The building takes on the common rectangular box form of country stores at the turn of the last century; I’m not sure if the false front was added later, or if it was an original feature.
+The building takes on the common shotgun form of country stores at the turn of the last century; I’m not sure if the false front was added later, or if it was an original feature.

-The view of the “big house” from the commissary is a reminder of the complete dependence workers had on the plantation economy.
+The view of the “big house” from the commissary is a reminder of the near-total dependence workers had on the plantation economy.
 The store likely served the general public, as well, as the remnant name-plate of a Coca-Cola sign indicates.